 The Australian Early Development Census (AEDC) provides a picture of early childhood development outcomes for Australia through a nationwide data collection which is carried every three years with the most recent being the 2018 data collection.

-Public Tables for three collections are now available, at LGA, SA2 and SA3 level.
+Public Tables for all four collections are now available, at LGA, SA2 and SA3 level.

 Tables containing specific levels of AEDC data from three collections are available for public download from this page in the table below.
 Please see information below for an overview of the contents of public tables.